Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 Search visibility doesn’t automatically equal AI visibility.
 Mueller acknowledged this when he said to consider “the full picture.”

 Week 1: Set up tracking.
 Implement the GA4 custom channel group.
-You can’t make strategic decisions without data.
+We can do this for you, or you can follow the steps above.
+Either way, you can’t make strategic decisions without data.

 Week 2-4: Collect baseline.
 Let the data accumulate.
 Resist the urge to draw conclusions from three days of traffic.